open-keychain/open-keychain.github.io/faq/index.md

   * [YubiKey NEO](https://www.yubico.com/products/yubikey-hardware/yubikey-neo/) (50 EUR / 50 USD)

-# Are there other compatible security tokens or detailed information?
+## Are there other compatible tokens and more information?

-We provide a matrix of currently supported hardware and advanced information on our [wiki page](https://github.com/open-keychain/open-keychain/wiki/Security-Tokens).
+We provide a table of currently supported hardware and advanced information on our [wiki page](https://github.com/open-keychain/open-keychain/wiki/Security-Tokens).

 # Advanced Questions